aksharpatel47/me/content/pages/about.md

 - Perception in Robotics

 **Thesis**
-Helping visually impaired people shop physically in stores.
+Improving accessibility in retail stores using computer vision and natural language processing.
 [Read More](/pages/portfolio)

 ### Online MOOCs